ddimasik/kubernetes-in-action/README.md

 # Hello Aldo, I didn't find other way to contact you )

 Can I contact you privately with some questions about part time work?
+If yes email me to ddimasik@gmail.com please )